 Adequate remedies may not exist in the event of unauthorized use or disclosure of our confidential information.
-The disclosure of our trade secrets would impair our competitive position and may materially harm our business, financial condition and results of operations.
+The disclosure of our trade secrets would impair our competitive position and may materially and adversely affect our business, financial condition and results of operations.

-Risks Related to our Financial Results
+Risks Related to Our Financial Results